RxMobile-Dummy/iOS-Githubpages-Helpcenter/README.md

 # iOS-Githubpages-Helpcenter
-Create help pages for application using github pages.
+Create help pages for application using SwiftUI.